Train-In-Blocks-Ltd/App/src/components/legal/eula.md

 ## 6. Right to Terminate the Agreement

-We hold the right to terminate your account and subscription if we find that you have breached our EULA.
+Train In Blocks Ltd holds the right to terminate your account and subscription if we find that you have breached our EULA.

 ## 7. Cancelling Your Subscription